PopovEvgeniy/fastwiper/readme.txt

 Source code

-The program source code was compiled under TDM-GCC.
+The program source code was compiled under Open Watcom V2 Fork.
 But you can do it under any modern C compiler.

 Contact